 All this takes place at high speed in August/September.
-It may feel a little stressful as you will be doing this for the first time, but it really is a case of systematically working through the process.
+It may feel a little stressful, but it really is a case of systematically working through the process.

-Universities do things differently but all aim to help you settle in quickly and ensure that your new environment is both safe and secure as well as fun.
+All universities do things differently but aim to help you settle in quickly and ensure your new environment is both safe and secure, as well as fun.

 You may have a Residential Advisor or Residence Tutor who is there to give pastoral support.
-These people are worth seeking out, as they may be good contacts for part-time work, events, news and key tips and advice.
+These people are worth seeking out, as they may be good contacts for part-time work, events, news, key tips and advice.

-If you haven’t already opened a bank account, you can do this as soon as you receive your UCAS confirmation letter confirming your university place.
-Banks will ask for sight of this.
-Find out if there is a branch on or close to campus, it may make things easier.
-Setting up your account before you arrive on campus may save time in queues.
+If you haven’t already opened a bank account, you can do this as soon as you receive your UCAS confirmation letter.
+Banks will ask to see this.
+Find out if there is a branch on, or close to, campus.
+Setting up your account before you arrive may save time in queues.

 Budgeting and managing your money

 Dull though it may sound, it's really worth working out a budget.
 You'll know your minimum income for the year and how much you have to spend.
 Although difficult at times, sticking to a budget stops you overspending, reduces financial worries and gives you a good idea of how much the following years at university will cost.